researchstudio-sat/webofneeds/webofneeds/won-bot/README.md

 The `BotContext` is used by a bot to keep track of atoms, nodes or other objects it knows or is responsible for.
 This information can be used by both the bot itself and the framework to decide which events should be routed to which bot.

 While it is necessary that each bot remembers which atoms it created, all other information stored within the `BotContext` depends on the intended purpose of any given bot.
-In addition to the `BotContext`, a [BotContextWrapper](src/main/java/won/bot/framework/bot/context/BotContextWrapper.java) provides access utility methods to interact with the `BotContext`.
+To interact with the `BotContext`, use the utility methods provided by the [BotContextWrapper](src/main/java/won/bot/framework/bot/context/BotContextWrapper.java).

 ---